 If the indicator analysis of a preventive maintenance plan was like a health checkup, the planned maintenance percentage would be like a hemogram – a routine test that we should do regularly and that is a good indicator of the state of our immune system.
 Besides, calculating the planned maintenance percentage isn’t that hard.
-Simply divide the number of hours you spend on planned preventive maintenance by the total hours spent on maintenance in total (thus including corrective maintenance).
+Simply divide the number of hours you spend on planned preventive maintenance by the total hours spent on maintenance in total (thus including reactive maintenance).
 Here’s the formula:

 If the planned maintenance percentage is less than 85%, your company needs to take more exams and perhaps an emergency trip.
 But what does a low planned maintenance percentage mean?

 Lack of focus on preventive maintenance

 If your planned maintenance percentage is less than 85%, it means that you are spending at least 15% of your time on reactive maintenance.
 In other words, your maintenance technicians spend 15% of their time fixing faults that could have been prevented.
 Read our article on how to create a maintenance plan to learn how you can avoid this.

 Preventive Maintenance Compliance

 If your company already has a preventive maintenance plan, it is the Preventive Maintenance Compliance (PMC) that tells us if your preventive maintenance plan is efficient or still needs some adjustments.

 It is calculated by dividing the number of tasks performed by the number of planned tasks and multiplying it by 100.
 Often times, the most difficult thing is knowing exactly what was performed, but we trust you know by now that a Maintenance Management Software (CMMS) is a maintenance manager’s dearest friend.
 Here’s the formula for PMC.